 There is a consensus in the medical profession that second-hand smoke is harmful.
 In fact, research has shown that second-hand smoke is deadlier than first-hand tobacco smoke because there are three to four times more toxins per gram in the smoke emitted than in the smoke consumed.

 Ventilation has proven to be ineffective in removing second-hand smoke from buildings.
-The American Society of Heating, Refrigeration and Air-Conditioning Engineers (a renowned world leader in ventilation standards and the most widely cited authority in Canada), concluded that “comprehensive smoke-free laws are the only effective means of eliminating the risks associated with second-hand tobacco smoke.”
+The American Society of Heating, Refrigeration and Air-Conditioning Engineers (a renowned world leader in ventilation standards), concluded that “comprehensive smoke-free laws are the only effective means of eliminating the risks associated with second-hand tobacco smoke”.

 Although many workplaces offer either restrictions to smoking or are smoke free, researchers were concerned about tobacco exposure in multi-family dwellings.